stat545ubc-2023/assignment-b2-eullyao/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of summarystats is to calculate summary statistics for a given variable within a dataset, grouped by another variable.
+The goal of summarystats is to calculate summary statistics (range, mean, median, and standard deviation) for a given variable within a dataset, grouped by another variable.
 Below shows an example of its usage.
-Package dependency involves `dplyr`.
+Package dependency involves `dplyr` and `stats`.

 ## Installation